Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: Supplementary Materials

-\begin{example}[Binarized Neural Networks \cite{wang2023bitnet}.]
-Let $\gF$ be a set of neural networks with fixed architecture.
-The set $\Theta$ then represents the parameters of the neural network.
-A scalar quantizer $\gQ$ maps coordinate-wise the parameters to its sign, namely $\gQ(\theta) = \pp{\theta_j/|\theta_j|}_j$.
-Here, for $1-$layer unbiased neural networks with width $d$ (number of parameters), the set $\bar{\Theta}$ would consist of all $d-$dimensional vectors in $\{-1,+1\}^d$ where $K = 2^{d}$.
-Usually, computers store parameters in a 32-bits (or 64-bits) format.
-Low-precision quantization procedures, e.g. $2-$bits (or $q-$bits in general) quantization, reduce the number of bits required from 32 (or 64) to 2 (or $q$ in general). \end{example}
+\begin{example}[Binarized Neural Networks \citep{wang2023bitnet}] Let $\gF$ be a set of neural networks with fixed architecture.
+A scalar quantizer $\gQ$ maps coordinate-wise the parameters to its sign: $\gQ(\theta) = \pp{\theta_j/|\theta_j|}_j$.
+Here, for any neural networks with $d$ parameters, the set $\bar{\Theta}$ would consist of all $d-$dimensional vectors in $\{-1,+1\}^d$, hence $K = 2^{d}$. \end{example}

-\begin{example}[Vector Quantization] Another quantization procedure, albeit under-used in practice, is vector quantization.
+\begin{example}[Vector Quantization] Another quantization procedure, albeit underused in practice, is vector quantization.
 A \textit{codebook} $\Thetaq$ is usually pre-computed, which the vector quantizer $\gQ$ maps $\theta$ onto, usually performed by a nearest neighbor algorithm, which makes it efficient and memory-friendly.
-The constant $K$ here corresponds to the number of values stored in the codebook.
+The constant $K$ corresponds to the number of values stored in the codebook.

 \end{example}